Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/identify-driver-control/entry.typ

+#import "/packages.typ": notebookinator
-#import "/template/entries.typ": create_entry
+#import notebookinator: *
-#import "/template/widgets.typ": *
+#import themes.radial.components: *

-#create_entry(
+#show: create-body-entry.with(
   title: "Identify: Driver Control",
   type: "identify",
-  start_date: datetime(year: 2023, month: 8, day: 20), // TODO: find correct date
+  date: datetime(year: 2023, month: 8, day: 20),
-)[
+  author: "Meghana Noojipady",
+  witness: "Alan Morales",
+)

 Letting the driver control the robot is the single most important thing the software of the robot needs to do.
 The driver control period of the match is the longest and most important, and almost always decides the final outcome of matches.

 In addition being able to control our robot with a controller lets us compete in the driver skills section of the tournament.

 #image("./identify-problem.svg")

-  #nb_heading([Design Constraints], level: 1)
+= Design Constraints

 - We can only tell the robot to do what is it is physically capable of doing
 - The solution should be fitted to what the driver prefers, not what is theoretically optimal

-  #nb_heading([Goals], level: 1)
+= Goals

 - Provide a high level of control to the driver
 - Never reduce the functionality of the robot in order to give control

-]